 Economic Measures:Although the government’s response to the pandemic (in the form of closures and restrictions) led to economic downturn and unemployment, comparatively the Swedish economy coped better than many other European countries and its recovery has been faster (seehere).
 A summary of the measures introduced over the course of the pandemic can be foundhere.
 Measures such as loan and credit guarantees, the short term work program, and deferred tax and rental payments were particularly successful in mitigating the effects of COVID-19 on the economy (seehere).
 The short term work programme, for example, covered almost 600,000 jobs in 2020 and provided the unemployed with industry transition opportunities.
 Looking ahead, theBudget Bill for 2022 (published 20 September 2021) proposes climate-centred economic growth, job creation, and the strengthening of the Swedish welfare system.
 It advances that spending should be allocated to coronavirus vaccines, testing and contact tracing programs in order to reduce the negative impacts of COVID-19 on the economy, travel, and other key sectors in future.
 Whilst some of Sweden’s COVID-19 measures have been concluded, others remain ongoing including extended purchases of securities; eased collateral requirements when borrowing from the central bank; and a reduced overnight bank lending rate (seehere).
-Recently, with coronavirus cases in Sweden once again rising, the government (as of 8 December 2021) has decided to reintroduce some financial support measures and has prepared to support businesses affected by new restrictions which may be imposed (see here).

 Helena Roberts is a Global Leadership Fellow at Polar Research and Policy Initiative, and serves as lead writer for the Norway and Sweden sections of both the UK-Arctic Trade and Investment Observatory and the Coronavirus Observatory.